bkturner1220/stack_autocomplete/README.md

 ## Description

-Stack Autocomplete is a public platform that aims to build a community driven knowledge Database.
+Stack autoComplete is a public platform that aims to build a community driven knowledge Database.
 Our target audience is the average home diy or commercial industrial car mechanic.
 We aim to build a vast network in our sphere of automechnic influence that empowers future mechanics, engineers, scholars, or anyone that has a desire and interest to learn in an Automotive space.
 Our application of this is similiar to coding based Database "Stackoverflow" where we will follow Automotive Compliance*statewide*, and give the user the ability to come together and solve problems.

 ## Features